johnbillion/user-switching/readme.txt

 Yes, mostly.

-One exception I'm aware of is [Duo Security](https://wordpress.org/plugins/duo-wordpress/).
-If you're using this plugin, you should install the [User Switching for Duo Security](https://github.com/johnbillion/user-switching-duo-security) add-on plugin which will prevent the two-factor authentication prompt from appearing when you switch between users.
+One exception I'm aware of is Duo.
+If you're using [Duo Universal](https://wordpress.org/plugins/duo-universal/) or [Duo Security](https://wordpress.org/plugins/duo-wordpress/) then you should install the [User Switching for Duo](https://github.com/johnbillion/user-switching-duo-security) add-on plugin which will prevent the two-factor authentication prompt from appearing when you switch between users.

 ### What capability does a user need in order to switch accounts?